As with any online marketing, the trick to successful campaigns is to ensure you are measuring everything.

 …but this is a double-edged sword: it is super easy to forget to review your automated campaigns.

-A good idea is to set a reminder in your calender to review all of your automated campaigns once every two months.
+A good idea is to set a reminder in your calendar to review all of your automated campaigns once every two months.
 Even if it’s just a thorough look at the analytics (as opposed to reviewing every line of content) you’ll be in front of your competition.
 You constantly pick up new ideas and approaches and reviewing the numbers will give you a new sense of excitement and constantly push you to improve your emails for conversion.

 When you review your campaigns, focus on the templates you use, your tone, branding and the timing of these campaigns – the big picture stuff.